pstda2026/pstda2026.github.io/cfp.md

 <br/>

-<div style="text-align: justify"> Accepted research papers will be included in the ADMA 2026 proceedings.</div>
+<div style="text-align: justify"> Accepted research papers will be included in the ADMA2026 proceedings.</div>

 <br/>